okx/okexchain-docs/docs/api/sdk.rst

 SDK
 ===

-The client SDK to connect to OKChain and DEX.
+The client SDK to connect to OKExChain and DEX.

 -  `Go SDK <sdk/go-sdk.html>`__
 -  `Java SDK <sdk/java-sdk.html>`__